JKAdministrator/reactToDoList/README.md

 # commmit the changes of all files

-ist> git commit -a -m "added loguin with email & gmail"
+git commit -a -m "added loguin with email & gmail"

-# push to repositori (branch main)
+# push to repository (branch principal: main)

-git push -u origin main
+git push -u origin <your-branch-name>

-`
+# create a new branch

+git checkout -b <your-new-branch-name>

 # deploy a firebase

 firebase deploy

+# deploy a firebase (solo funciones o solo hosting)

+firebase deploy --only functions firebase deploy --only hosting

 # start a firebase emulator